Asher978/App_On_My_Feet/README.md

   *  CSS & Design: Used to design the pages.
   *  JavaScript / jQuery: DOM manipulation.
   *  Passport/bycrptjs: For authorizations.
+  *  Used Google API to create markers on routes ran.

 ### Notes on the App Structure